Gupta24Divyanshu/BasicCalculator/README.md

 ## 🔍 How It Works

-1. User inputs two numbers and selects an arithmetic operation.
+1. User enters two numbers and selects an operation.
-2. React frontend sends a `POST` request to the backend.
+2. JavaScript sends data to Spring Boot backend via fetch().
-3. Spring Boot backend processes the request and performs the calculation.
+3. Backend processes the request and returns the result.
-4. The result is sent back as JSON and displayed in the UI.
+4. Frontend displays the result on the screen.

 ---